-Slalom Consulting Limited is a "data controller".
+Slalom, LLC and its affiliates (Slalom) are a "data controller".
 This means that we are responsible for deciding how we hold and use personal information about you.
-You are being sent a copy of this privacy notice because you are applying for work with us (whether as an employee, worker or contractor) or because we have your personal information through a referral, from a jobs board, networking sites or from a prior connection with you.
-It makes you aware of how and why your personal data will be used, namely for the purposes of the recruitment exercise, and how long it will usually be retained for.
-It provides you with certain information that must be provided under the General Data Protection Regulation ((EU) 2016/679) (GDPR).
+You are being provided with this privacy notice because you are applying for work with us (whether as an employee, worker or contractor) or because we have your personal information through a referral, from a jobs board, networking sites or from a prior connection with you.
+This privacy notice is designed to make you aware of how and why your personal data will be used, namely for the purposes of the recruitment exercise, and how long it will usually be retained for.
+It provides you with certain information that must be provided under the data protection laws to which we are subject.

 In connection with your application for work with us or our interest in connecting with you about working with us, we will collect, store, and use the following categories of personal information about you:

-- The information you have provided to us in your curriculum vitae (CV) and covering letter
+- The information you have provided to us in your curriculum vitae (CV) and cover letter

 - Any information you have made publicly available on a jobs board or networking sites